1987 Japanese Grand Prix

 The 1987 Japanese Grand Prix was a Formula One motor race held at Suzuka on 1 November 1987.
 It was the fifteenth and penultimate race of the 1987 Formula One World Championship.

 The race was won by Austrian driver Gerhard Berger driving a Ferrari F1/87.
 It was the end of a 38-race losing streak for Formula One's most famous team and Berger's second Grand Prix victory having won the Mexican Grand Prix the previous year driving for Benetton.
 Berger won by 17 seconds over Brazilian driver Ayrton Senna driving a Lotus 99T.
 Third was the McLaren MP4/3 of Swedish driver Stefan Johansson.
+This would turn out to be Team Lotus's last second place finish.

 Background

 The 1987 Japanese Grand Prix was the first race to be held in Japan since James Hunt won in his McLaren at Fuji, in 1977.
 This time, the Grand Prix circus utilised the Honda-owned Suzuka Circuit, which originated as a test track for Honda motorcycles and automobiles.

 Soichiro Honda was extremely enthusiastic about this race, and told his racing engineers "We have to win.
 And we have to keep winning..." aiming for a hometown victory at Honda's home track in its native Japan.
 Soichiro Honda had reason for optimism as four of the entrants were powered by Honda-made engines.
 The Lotus 99Ts of Ayrton Senna, who had won races earlier in the season and was joined on Team Lotus with national favourite Satoru Nakajima, along with the dominating Williams FW11Bs driven by Nigel Mansell and Nelson Piquet, who were both vying for the overall championship.